Home

 If you want the eyes in your portraits to look realistic you'll need an art template to produce a perfect circle or oval.

-The reason for using a template/stencil is that there are going to be situations in which you will need to create a circle.
-Unless you're a gifted circle maker, your circles will be less than perfect.
+The reason for using a template/stencil is that there are going to be situations in which you will need to create a circle or oval.
+Particularly when you are drawing in a hyper-realistic method.
+Unless you're a gifted circle/oval maker, your circles and ovals will be less than perfect.

 Some instances in which you might want to use a template to create a circle or oval are when drawing...